I work with public servants who want to improve relationships with colleagues and have more productive team meetings.

 I’m passionate about this enough that I spent my nights and weekends studying how people relate to one another at work and how we can increase knowledge sharing and build strong workplace relationships.
 For my trouble I was granted a Master’s Degree in Organizational Development and Knowledge Management from George Mason University’s School of Public Policy.

 After grad school I wanted to see the country close up and try helping in many different ways.
 My husband and I took an epic road trip in which we volunteered in a different community every week.
 We wrote about our adventures and realized the importance of being rooted in a place and giving back.
 Now we live in Flagstaff, Arizona.
-I volunteer at the community theater, local history museum, Toastmasters, with mountain biking groups, and was recently appointed to a City commission.
+I volunteer at the community theater, local history museum, with mountain biking groups, and recently served on a City commission.